cryptocurrencytk/Fraud-Detection-with-with-GNNs-and-XGBoost/README.md

 - **XGBoost** was able to classify fraudulent transactions effectively, leveraging the powerful features extracted by the GNN and dealing with the class imbalance problem.
 - The model achieved **high AUC** (0.97) and **adjusted accuracy** (86.5%), which are excellent for fraud detection tasks with imbalanced data.

+However, the model faces challenges with class imbalance, leading to low precision for fraud detection.
+The performance could be further improved by incorporating more advanced techniques for handling imbalanced datasets, improving feature engineering, and tuning the model to reduce false positives.

-This approach demonstrates the power of combining deep learning and traditional machine learning to solve complex problems like fraud detection.
+This approach demonstrates the power of combining deep learning and traditional machine learning to solve complex problems like fraud detection, but it also highlights the importance of addressing the limitations of class imbalance and model generalization in real-world scenarios.